lucasdbrown/ot_security_project/ot_hacks.md

 - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-7901

 ## Operating System
-SCADA can still be running on WinXP
+SCADA can still be running on WinXP, meaning the OS is a major vulnerability